 Then, beat two eggs together.
 Add 1/2 cup of flour sifted with 1/2 teaspoon of baking soda and 1 tablespoon of Kosher Salt.
 Add pepper to taste.
 I'm not big on pepper, but maybe you are.
 Now, drain those potatoes really well, squeezing as much water out of them as possible.
 Really get rid of that water!
 Now, add the egg, onion, flour, salt and pepper mixture to the potatoes and you're ready to go.

 Pour about a 1/4 inch of canola oil into a heavy skillet.
 I mean heavy.
 I mean iron.
 Then, take a wooden spoon, place the handle top into the oil and wait for the oil to bubble around the handle.
 This tells you the oil is the right temperature for frying.
+Use this method when ever you fry.
 Aha, it is a trick that I learned in Italy at a cooking class with Guiliano Bugialli!
 Trust me, it works.

 Now, the fun part.
 Add the potatoes, 1 tablespoon at a time, or as large as you like them, and you're good to go.

 When they're brown on one side, turn them over.

 Drain the pancakes on paper towels and they're ready to eat.

 My husband ate one of these and proclaimed it was "a religious experience!"
 So enjoy!

 Some people serve these with sour cream and applesauce.
 I eat them plain, just as I do caviar.
 I want nothing to detract from the divine taste.